 The Number of Rounds field is an unsigned integer that specifies the number of rounds in a block of the UWB session.

 The Active Rounds field contains a binary bitmap string.
 Each bit maps to the rounds in the block of UWB session.
 The bit is set to one to indicate active, otherwise it is set to zero.
+The most significant bit (MSB) corresponds to the first round of the block and the least significant bit((LSB) corresponds to the last round of that block.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: